bcmmacro/bridging/README.md

 We have two datacenters, one is private and another is cloud.
 Mainly for security/privary concerns, we are not allowed to have inbound connections to our private DC.
 Also we should not transfer sensitive data to cloud.
 So we come up with this solution: cloud serves the website frontend (nodejs like), a bridge forwards requests from frontend / replies from private DC.

 ## Use cases
-1. You are going to serve a public website, but critical business services are running on-premise. and You are not allowed to have inbound connections to on-premise infrastructure.
+1. You are going to serve a public website, but critical business services are running on-premise, and you are not allowed to have inbound connections to on-premise infrastructure.
-2. You are hosting a website.
-You want to use your own PC to save cloud bill.
+2. You are hosting a website and you want to use your own PC to save cloud bill.

 ## How it works
 Bridge is the one running on cloud, Gateway running on private DC.
 Bridge listens to a special websocket `/bridge` which is supposed to be connected by Gateway.
 Bridge wraps HTTP and other websocket requests, forwards them over `/bridge` to Gateway.
 Gateway unwraps the requests and routes them to the correct downstream services, routing is done with a special header `bridging-base-url` from frontend.
+Gateway will then forward reply from downstream services to Bridge, who sends the reply to client finally.

 ### HTTP
 Add `bridging-base-url` to HTTP headers.